How to start a restaurant in 6 steps

-Here’s where you really need to do your research.
-Financial margins in the food business can be razor-thin, and you need to be realistic about what it will take to be profitable.
-The average cost to start a restaurant varies by location, but here are a few questions you’ll need to answer.
+Here’s where you need to do your research.
+Financial margins in the food business can be razor-thin, and you need to be realistic about what it will take for your restaurant startup to be profitable.
+The average restaurant startup cost varies by location, but here are a few questions you’ll need to answer:

 - How much will your menu cost to produce?
 It’s easy to say that you’ll only serve premium sweet potato fries, but you should take a look at the price tag before you commit.

 - How much will it cost to keep your restaurant running?
 You’ll need to make some projections about overhead and labor.
-This means figuring out your projected prime cost and how much it will cost to run the restaurant on a daily basis.
+This means figuring out your projected prime cost and how much it will cost to run the restaurant daily.

 Once you’ve figured out all of these numbers, you should have a pretty good idea of what your finances look like and how much money you’ll need to get your restaurant off the ground.

-Now that you’ve made some high-level decisions, it’s time to take the steps to make things official.
+Now that you’ve made some high-level decisions, it’s time to take steps to make things official.

 Once you’ve picked your name, you’ll need to register it with state and local authorities, pick a business organization type, and fill out some paperwork to establish your business.

 We’ll admit—this can be tedious.
-But in order to operate your restaurant legally, you’ll need to make sure all this paperwork is in order before your first day in business.
-(We’ll include links for the State of California, but if you live in another state it’s pretty simple to Google the appropriate forms.)
+But to operate your restaurant legally, you’ll need to make sure all this paperwork is in order before your first day in business.
+(We’ll include links for the State of California, but if you live in another state, it’s pretty simple to Google the appropriate forms.)